Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Approach

-We choose to apply the recently proposed \textit{cyclical Stochastic Gradient Langevin Dynamics} (cSGLD) \cite{Zhang2020CyclicalLearning}, a state-of-the-art SG-MCMC technique. cSGLD divides the training into cycles that all start from the initial learning rate value (cf. illustration in supplementary materials).
-Each cycle is composed of (1)~an exploration stage with larger learning rates which corresponds to the warmup period of MCMC algorithms; (2)~a sampling stage that samples parameters at regular intervals and operates with smaller learning rates and added noise.
-A major advantage of cSGLD is that its computation overhead compared to SGD/Adam is negligible (0.019\% flops for one epoch on PreResNet110 on CIFAR-10 and 0.015\% for ResNet50 on ImageNet).
+We choose to apply the recently proposed \textit{cyclical Stochastic Gradient Langevin Dynamics} (cSGLD) \citep{Zhang2020CyclicalLearning}, a state-of-the-art SG-MCMC technique. cSGLD performs warm restarts by dividing the training into cycles that all start from the initial learning rate value (cf. illustration in \cref{sec:xp-setup-appendix}).
+Each cycle consists of (1)~an exploration stage with larger learning rates which corresponds to the burn-in period of MCMC algorithms; (2)~a sampling stage that samples parameters at regular intervals and operates with smaller learning rates and added noise.
+Starting a new cycle with a large learning rate allows the exploration of another local maximum of the loss landscape.
+Contrary to most SG-MCMC methods, cSGLD has the compelling benefit of sampling from both several modes of the posterior distributions and locally inside each mode, avoiding mode collapse.
+Another major advantage of cSGLD is that its computation overhead compared to SGD/Adam is negligible (0.019\% flops for one epoch on PreResNet110 on CIFAR-10 and 0.015\% for ResNet50 on ImageNet).

-cSGLD can be viewed as SG-MCMC with warm restarts.
-Starting a new cycle with a large learning rate allows the exploration of another local maximum of the loss landscape. cSGLD has the compelling advantage of sampling from both several modes of the posterior distributions on parameters and locally inside each mode. \citet{Ashukha2020PitfallsLearning} show that this technique produces one of the best results among ensemble methods considering both the quality of the ensemble and the computational cost.
+\textbf{Difference with Ensembling.} Our work differs from previous research \citep{Liu2017DelvingAttacks,Li2018LearningNetworks,Xie2019} that relates diversity with transferability in the same way that Ensembling and Bayesian Model Averaging do \citep{MinkaThomasP.2002BayesianCombination}.
+The latter ``assumes that the true model lies within the hypothesis class of the prior, and performs soft model selection [...].
+In contrast, ensembles [...] combine the models to obtain a more powerful model; ensembles can be expected to be better when the true model does not lie within the hypothesis class" \citep{Lakshminarayanan2016SimpleEnsembles}.
+Under Assumptions \ref{assum:threat-model}, the unknown target model, our true model here, lies within the hypothesis class of its prior by definition.
+Therefore, we argue that under these conditions, a Bayesian approach is a more natural way to select a surrogate model.

+\textbf{Target prior.} We express the prior of a standard target DNN.
+Deterministic DNNs are classically trained using the cross-entropy loss regularized by weight decay:

+with $\lambda$ its weight decay hyperparameter.
+This maximum likelihood estimation (MLE) procedure corresponds to the maximum a posteriori inference (MAP) of this implied probabilistic model: